 Even Ebay, a $27 billion dollar company has segmented their existing customers and potential customers and, even though they have a service everyone on the planet could use, they operate knowing that not everyone is going to use them.

 Startups who put light processes in place to ensure things don’t fall through the cracks help replicate successes and save time but allow enough flexibility to accommodate a rapidly changing business.

 Screaming, “Startup!” is a poor excuse when you don’t have your shit together and a software release goes badly, or it’s not checked properly by your QA team.

 It’s downright embarrassing to have your customers point out obvious bugs in your product or website; your embarrassment is compounded when 50 customers point it out on social media for the world to see.

-Launching a startup and getting it off the ground is no small feat, and I salute you and wish you much success.
-It’s painful to me to see a startup fold, and I’m never happy when that happens because I know the level of effort it takes behind the scenes.
+Launching a startup and getting a it off the ground is no small feat, and I salute you and wish you much success.
+It’s painful to me to see a startup fold, and I'm never happy when that happens, because I know the level of effort it takes behind the scenes.